dwr-psandhu/pyiwfm/README.rst

 Installing
 ------------

 Miniconda_ is required.
-After installing
+After installing, clone this repository and change directory to it.
+That will allow the commands below to access the environment.yml file that is needed to setup the environment.

 ::